 In recent years, asset protection has become one of the most popular (and important) reasons people consult an estate planning attorney.
 Once you are aware or suspect that a lawsuit or divorce is on the horizon, it’s too late to put a plan in place that can protect your self and your assets.
 With the right estate planning attorney, you can create a sound financial plan that, in conjunction with a comprehensive estate plan, can protect your assets, both in your lifetime and after your gone.
 You can even provide asset protection for your spouse and ensure the future success of your children through the proper use of AB trusts, or ABC trusts.

 While everyone's situation and wishes are different, it is important to consult an experienced estate planning attorney who will listen to your needs and can create a customized plan that puts you, and your loved ones in the best position possible for the future.
 Genus law group can provide a personalized solution to your estate or family law issue.
-Call (505) 317-4455 to start solving your problem today!
+Call (505) 317-4455 or chat with someone online to start solving your problem today!